-6.115.
+6.114.
 Suspension should not be an automatic response when an allegation is reported.
-All options to avoid suspension should be considered prior to taking that step.
-The case manager must consider carefully whether the circumstances warrant suspension from contact with children at the school or college, or until the allegation is resolved.
-It should be considered only in cases where there is cause to suspect a child or other children at the school or college is/are at risk of harm, or the allegation could be considered as gross or serious misconduct.
-Prior to any suspension, the case manager must consult with their HR Business Partner and the LADO, as well as the police and Safeguarding Authority where they have been involved.
-More information on suspension and associated process can be found in Part 4 of KCSIE2022/Suspension.
+All options to avoid 1056 suspension should be considered prior to taking that step.
+The case manager must consider carefully 1057 1058 whether the circumstances warrant suspension from contact with children at the school or college, or 1059 until the allegation is resolved.
+It should be considered only in cases where there is cause to suspect a 1060 child or other children at the school or college is/are at risk of harm, or the allegation could be considered as gross or serious misconduct.
+Prior to any suspension, the case manager must consult with their HR 1061 1062 Business Partner and the LADO, as well as the police and Safeguarding Authority where they have been 1063 involved.
+More information on suspension and associated process can be found in Part 4 of 1064 KCSIE2022/Suspension.

-Supporting those involved
+10Supporting those involved

-- 6.116.
-The welfare of a child/young person id paramount) and this will be the prime concern in terms of investigating an allegation against a person in a position of trust.
-However, when an allegation or safeguarding concern is being investigated it is likely to be a very stressful experience for the adult subject of the investigation, and potentially for the family members.
-It is important that an employer offers appropriate welfare support at such a time and recognises the sensitivity of the situation.
-Information is confidential and should not ordinarily be shared with the other staff or with children or parents who are not directly involved in the investigation.
-More about employer's duty of care to their employees can be found in in the KCSIE2022 guidance. - 6.117.
+- 1066 6.115.
+The welfare of a child/young person id paramount) and this will be the prime concern in terms of 1067 investigating an allegation against a person in a position of trust.
+However, when an allegation or 1068 safeguarding concern is being investigated it is likely to be a very stressful experience for the adult subject 1069 of the investigation, and potentially for the family members.
+It is important that an employer offers 1070 appropriate welfare support at such a time and recognises the sensitivity of the situation.
+Information is confidential and should not ordinarily be shared with the other staff or with children or parents who are 1071 not directly involved in the investigation.
+More about employer's duty of care to their employees can be 1072 1073 found in in the KCSIE2022 guidance. - 1074 6.116.
 Staff whom allegation/s have been made against must always be supported and if suspended they will receive a support person (nominated contact), any suspension is not an indication of guilt.

-Allegation outcomes
+10Adlegation outcomes

-- 6.118.
+- 1077 6.117.
 The definitions that should be used when schools and colleges determine the outcome of an allegation are set out below: - Substantiated: there is sufficient evidence to prove the allegation; - Malicious: there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive or cause harm to the person subject of the allegation; - False: there is sufficient evidence to disprove the allegation; - Unsubstantiated: there is insufficient evidence to either prove or disprove the allegation.
-The term, therefore, does not imply guilt or innocence; or - Unfounded: to reflect cases where there is no evidence or proper basis which supports the allegation being made. - 6.119.
+The term, therefore, does not imply guilt or innocence; or - Unfounded: to reflect cases where there is no evidence or proper basis which supports the allegation being made. - 6.118.
 It should be noted that these definitions are available to support the decision-making process.
-However, in certain cases, in the absence of any substantiating evidence, the Company may still progress through
+However, in certain cases, in the absence of any substantiating evidence, the Company may still progress through the formal disciplinary procedure if there are reasonable grounds to do so, or there is a reasonable belief that an employee has committed an act of misconduct.

-6.120.
+1091 6.119.
 Ultimately, the options open to the school or college depend on the nature and circumstances of the allegations and the evidence and information available.
 This will range from taking no further action, to dismissal or a decision not to use the person's services in future.

-Serious incident reporting
+1094rious incident reporting

-6.121.
+6.120.
 In addition to all regulatory reporting requirements, all serious incidents will be escalated and reported as outlined in 035.
 SUI Part 1 - Risk Categories - Reference form and SUI Part 2 -Briefing form.

-Death of someone in our care including rapid response to unexpected death
+10Death of someone in our care including rapid response to unexpected death